Aura: More on Walter Benjamin

 Aura implies authenticity but there is no authenticity without its destruction in mechanical reproducibility (i.e., the idea of authentic art only emerges when authenticity is a threatened species of artwork).
 Reproducible art replaces authenticity with an added extra—unheard of perceptions are made possible.

 Aura (the eliminated term) is explained in analogy with the experience of nature (a mountain range or the shadow of a branch perceived in a unique moment) superseded in the experience of mechanically reproduced images, for which, however perfect they are as images, are missing the point of presence—the presence of the object—that gives it its aura.
 The difference is like the loss of the presence of the actor in the passage from stage to screen.
 But cinema makes so much more possible than the stage can do.
+The elimination of aura implies the loss of any the sense of unreachable (divine, mysterious, transcendental) distance.

 So the mode of sense perception is irrevocably changed.
 The movie takes over from the epic poem the function that architecture has always played: an object is presented for simultaneous collective experience.
 The masses have reactionary responses to art (i.e., to Picasso) and progressive ones (e.g., to Charles Chaplin).
 The future of a technical mode can be glimpsed in the desire it awakens (e.g., to reproduce images in an increasingly detailed way—with sound and, ultimately, of course, in colour).
 And quantity is transmuted into quality: “The greatly increased mass of participants has produced a change in the mode of participation.”